vanderpatrick/SkateGram/README.md

  ![Deleting image](/static/images/test-delete-pass.png)

- # User storys :
+ # User stories:
- ## For the users storys GitHuh and Miro were used, Github as a Kambam Board and miro as an Flow Chart
+ ## For the user's storys GitHuh and Miro were used, Github as a Kambam Board and miro as a Flow Chart
-  - The order of the issues were kind random,i tried to do with a flow of work but cicustances maded me redo the project a couple times
+  - The order of the issues was kind random, i tried to do it with a flow of work but circumstances made me redo the project a couple of times
   - GitHub kambarm board

  ![Kambam Board image](/static/images/kambam-board.png)